Reading Comics

 What dates?

-In 2024, nineteen Thursdays in a row.
-(See the dates at the top of this page.)
+Thursdays in the 2024–25 school year.
+See the dates at the top of this page.

 Why just 40 minutes?